Invasion: Pacification

 Once political boundaries and military lines have been breached, pacification of the region is the final, and arguably the most important, goal of the invading force.
 After the defeat of the regular military, or when one is lacking, continued opposition to an invasion often comes from civilian or paramilitary resistance movements.
 Complete pacification of an occupied country can be difficult, and usually impossible, but popular support is vital to the success of any invasion.

 Media propaganda such as leaflets, books, and radio broadcasts can be used to encourage resistance fighters to surrender and to dissuade others from joining their cause.
 Pacification, often referred to as "the winning of hearts and minds", reduces the desire for civilians to take up resistance.
 This may be accomplished through reeducation, allowing conquered citizens to participate in their government, or, especially in impoverished or besieged areas, simply by providing food, water, and shelter.
 Sometimes displays of military might are used; invading forces may assemble and parade through the streets of conquered towns, attempting to demonstrate the futility of any further fighting.
 These displays may also include public executions of enemy soldiers, resistance fighters, and other conspirators.
 Particularly in antiquity, the death or imprisonment of a popular leader was sometimes enough to bring about a quick surrender.
 However, this has often had the unintended effect of creating martyrs around which popular resistance can rally.
-An example of which was Sir William Wallace, who, centuries after his execution by the English, is still a symbol of Scottish nationalism.
+For example, Bobby Sands, who died during a hunger strike in Long Kesh prison, became a symbol of the Provisional Irish Republican Army.